 After a brief introduction, she brought me to the fountain not far from the entrance and introduced me to her parents.
 She explained that the photo session was a gift for her parents who were visiting for a couple days and she wanted to create nice memories for them.
 I said hello to the couple but we could not communicate much as they could not speak French or English.
 I’m not sure where they came from, but Rime gave them instructions in a language I could not understand nor recognize and I didn’t dare ask straight away.
 We started the walk through the terrace garden with its gorgeous view of Paris, and enjoyed the colorful autumn leaves on the trees and on the ground.
 It was all a lovely extension of the beautiful summer we’d had.

 We couldn’t walk much since Rime’s parents would get exhausted, so we stayed around the terrace where there were hundreds of opportunities to create meaningful memories: greens chairs, Parisian benches, trees, fountains, nice views of Paris… What else can one ask for?
 The elderly couple played the game extremely well even though we could not understand each other.
 They were communicative in their own way, smiling and laughing when posing in front of the camera.

 I was very touched by her words: “I managed to make them laugh and this is all that mattered to me.
 Thanks Paulette for your generosity”.
-This photo shoot is by far the most beautiful I’ve ever had, featuring an aging couple in their seventies with a painful story but who can still find the energy to smile, laugh and have faith in life!
+This photo session is by far the most beautiful I’ve ever had, featuring an ageing couple in their seventies with a painful story but who can still find the energy to smile, laugh and have faith in life!